Promoting, supporting and encouraging the study of the United States since 1955

 Submission Information

-Before sending your submission, make sure to check our Submission Guidelines.
+Before sending your submission, make sure to read the submission guidelines for each award below.
 If you are applying for a Research Assistance Award, do read the Research Assistance Award FAQ.
 For more specific questions and enquiries about the awards, contact awards@baas.ac.uk.

 Below you will find guidance and submission information for each award.
 Click the title of each to expand the section and access the content.